Gallo Pinto

 • ½ t salt

-Heat 1 T oil over medium heat, then pan fry the rice, stirring constantly, for a couple of minutes, until shiny.
-Stir in onion, garlic, peppers, cilantro, and cumin and sauté 2 more minutes.
+• Uncooked rice: Heat 1 T oil over medium heat, then pan fry the rice, stirring constantly, for a couple of minutes, until shiny.
+Stir in onion, garlic, peppers, cumin, and salt and sauté 2 more minutes.
 Add hot water, bring to a boil, cover, and reduce heat.
 Simmer without stirring until water has evaporated and rice is cooked, about 25-30 minutes.

 Transfer rice to a bowl and add the remaining oil to the pan.
-When it’s hot, add the rice, beans, and a half cup or so of the reserved bean cooking water, and fry until hot, adding more water as needed to achieve desired consistency.
-Taste and add more salt, onion, peppers, and/or cilantro to taste.
+When it’s hot, add the rice, beans, and about ½ c of the reserved bean cooking water.
+Fry, stirring frequently, until hot, adding more water as needed to achieve desired consistency.
+Taste and add more salt, onion, and/or peppers to taste.

 Notes Gallo pinto will keep for at least 4 or 5 days in the fridge, and a month or more in the freezer, so don’t hesitate to make a big batch and then refrigerate or freeze it.

-I love gallo pinto topped with grated cheddar cheese and sour cream, or served alongside fried plaintains and sliced avocado.
+I love gallo pinto served alongside fried plaintains and sliced avocado.

 Costa Ricans eat gallo pinto for breakfast with fried or scrambled eggs, or for lunch or dinner with meat or fish.